johannesjmeyer/rsmf/docs/source/howto.rst

 Custom
 ~~~~~~
-If you want more control about the creation of your figure, you can make use of ``formatter.width`` and ``formatter.wide_width`` to create them yourself.
+If you want more control about the creation of your figure, you can make use of ``formatter.columnwidth`` and ``formatter.wide_columnwidth`` to create them yourself.

 Other features
 ~~~~~~~~~~~~~~